ScriptEdcurriculum/TinyTurtleDirections/README.md

 Use the commands above to make Tiny Turtle travel in a Square.

 **Step 8: House**
-For the final piece of this project create a house (square with a triangle ontop)
+For the final piece of this project create a house (square with a triangle on top)